MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ### **Task 6: Get additional data from a CSV file**

-In this task you will create an additional query based on a different CSV file.
+In this task you will create an additional query based on a different CSV file, `ColorFormats.csv`.
+You can find this file inside the `Resources` folder, or (when viewing this file on GitHub), at [ColorFormats.csv](Resources/ResellerSalesTargets.csv)

-1. Use the steps in the previous task to create a query based on the **D:\PL300\Resources\ColorFormats.csv** file.
+1. Use the steps in the previous task to create a query based on the **ColorFormats.csv** file.

 	![Picture 75](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image39.png)